 Decreased Appetite of Interest in Food and Cooking

 If your loved one has shown increasing resistance to eating regular meals, or if their clothes have begun to sag off their bodies, it’s time to intervene.
+Here are some of the best foods for seniors.

 Poor Medication Management